Rūdolfs Blaumanis: Biography

 In 1889, he moved to Riga and after two years started to work in editorial office of Zeitung für Stadt und Land where he wrote about Latvian cultural life.
-In 1890, his first play Zagļi (Thieves) was staged in Riga.
+In 1890, his first play Zagļi (Thieves) was staged in Riga Latvian Theatre.
 In the following years several more of his plays was staged with good success.
 In 1892 collection of his novels was translated into Estonian and later several more of his works was published in Estonia.
+The Riga Russian Theatre presented his drama The Prodigal Son (Pazudušais dēls) in 1893.

 After father's death in 1894 he again lived in Braki homestead in his native Ērgļi parish for four years and tried to become a farmer.
+Some of his neighboring farmers and farmhands as well as his relatives and friends inspired the characters in his books, producing a trye picture of Latvian country life.
+A perfect example of this is his short story In the Shadow of Death portraying a group of fishermen who happen to find themselves on a piece of ice in the open sea and struggle for survival.
 Later he briefly worked in the New Current's main newspaper Dienas Lapa where he published satire against romanticism.
 In 1898 he returned to Riga and together with Aspazija and Jānis Poruks worked in one of the biggest journals Mājas Viesis.
 In 1900 he together with his friend Andrievs Niedra published collection of poetry.

 In 1901, he moved to St.Petersburg, where he worked as journalist and editor in Latvian newspaper Pēterburgas avīzes.
 He led a satirical section of the newspaper.
 In 1904 due to the financial and health problems he returned to Latvia and until 1906 lived in Braki.
 In this period he wrote some of his most famous plays.
 He was not directly involved in the Revolution of 1905 but supported writers who were.

 In 1906, he again moved to Riga and started to work in the newspaper Latvija where he led satirical section.
 During this period, he shared a flat in Riga with his close friend painter Janis Rozentāls.

 In 1908, his health started to decline.
 Due to the financial problems he was not able to undergo treatment.
 However, several fellow Latvian writers started a fundraising campaign and in late summer with the help of painters J. Rozentals Finnish wife Blaumanis was able to go to Finland.

 However that was too late and he died on 4 September 1908 in the Punkaharju sanatorium for tubercular patients in Finland.
 He was buried in his native Ērgļi village.

 His homestead in Braki has been turned into a museum and memorial.